VaNomad/portfolioo/README.md

-A repository for building a responsive portfolio website at Noroff
+A school assignment repository for building a responsive portfolio website at Noroff

 # portfolio